 Activity Level: Rewarding.
 This trip is rated 4 out of 5.
 The distances aren't long but the islands are quite hilly.
 Note, this is our only bike tour that does not have a support van (we could not fit it on the gulet!).
-In the case of emergency when you have had a nice long lunch accompanied by a cool glass of wine or two, then we can always call a taxi and put you and your bike in the taxi and have you taken to the rendez-vous spot with the boat, but that will be at your expense.
+If necessary, however, after a nice long lunch accompanied by a glass of wine or two, we can always call a taxi to take you and your bike to the rendez-vous spot with the boat, but that will be at your expense.
 The daily distances are around 50 kms (30 miles) a day, or about four hours of riding.
 We spend the rest of the day exploring charming villages on foot or else swimming in a quiet bay.

-Trip Cost Includes: 7 nights accommodation on a privately-chartered, fully-crewed luxury gulet, all cabins with en suite WC and stand-up showers; 7 breakfasts and dinners; bike rental (hybrid or road bike are both available, though there may be a small supplement for the road bike); transfer from Split to port where we board the gulet.
-All departures are accompanied by two guides.
+Trip Cost Includes: 7 nights accommodation on a privately-chartered, fully-crewed luxury gulet, all cabins with en suite WC and stand-up showers; 7 breakfasts and dinners; bilingual guides; bike rental (hybrid or road bike are both available, though there may be a small supplement for the road bike); transfer from Split to port where we board the gulet.
 All departures are accompanied by two guides.

 Booking: e-mail us at email@example.com to receive a booking contract (or use the 'Contact Us' link at the top of this page), or click on the 'Book Now' button to the right.